-Your coverage is provided through a contract with the Michigan Public School Employees' Retirement System.
-Please contact the Office of Retirement Services for information about your plan premium.
+Your coverage is provided through a contract with your former employer or union.
+Please contact the employer's or union's benefits administrator for information about your plan premium.
 In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).